Erin Fleming

 Erin Leslie Fleming (August 13, 1941 - April 15, 2003) was a Canadian actress, best known as the companion and manager of comedian Groucho Marx during his final years.

 Early career

 Fleming was born Marilyn Suzanne Fleming on August 13, 1941, in New Liskeard, Ontario, Canada.
-She appeared in minor roles on television and in six feature films between 1965 and 1976, during which time she became acquainted with Groucho Marx and was initially hired as his secretary.
+She appeared in minor roles on television and in six feature films between 1965 and 1976.
 Her most prominent film role was in the 1972 Woody Allen movie Everything You Always Wanted to Know About Sex* (*But Were Afraid to Ask).